 Information Clearing House – October 21, 2014

-Was it a negligible event?
+Was it [recognition of the State of Palestine by the British Parliament] a negligible event?
 In a strictly procedural sense it was.
 In a broader sense, far from it.
 For the Israeli leadership, it is the harbinger of very bad news.

 A few days before, a similar news item came from Sweden.
 The newly elected leftist prime minister announced that his government was considering the recognition of the State of Palestine in the near future.